 The Research & Experimentation Tax Credit (R&D) is now a permanent tax law, making it easier and more efficient for businesses to do year-end tax planning.
 Until the Protecting Americans from Tax Hikes (PATH) Act went into effect in December 2015, the R&D Tax Credit had always been temporary and part of the annual Tax Extenders Legislation.

-Additionally in 2016, startup companies benefit as the R&D tax credit can now be applied against an employer’s payroll tax liability.
+Additionally, startup companies can now benefit as the R&D tax credit can be applied against an employer’s payroll tax liability.
 To qualify, the startup company must be within their first five years of operations and have less than $5 million of revenue.
 The annual cap on the amount of payroll tax liability that can be offset is $250,000.